Royalphax/credit-agricole-importer/README.md

 After you successfully filled the config file, each time you run ```main.py```, it will import your transactions.

 ### Auto run this script

+To auto import your transactions on a daily, monthly or weekly basis, I recommend you to use `crontab`.
+[Here is an example of a tutorial](https://www.tutorialspoint.com/unix_commands/crontab.htm).

 ## FAQ